mir-taqi/MIRToolTip/README.md

 ## Example

+A convenience library that extends UIViewController class useful for presenting customizable tooltip messages.

 To run the example project, clone the repo, and run `pod install`

-A convenience library that extends UIViewController  class useful for displaying customizable tooltip messages.

 ## Requirements